Welcome

 This disaster response mission team has been working in the Erwin/Unicoi areas for months now and have become a familiar sight in the Centenary parking lot.
 They have attended worship services and spent a day working with congregation members in spring cleaning the Centenary grounds.

-Metal Art Crafted by Lynn Rozar
+Metal Art: Lynn Rozar

 Your Family & Friends Are Always Welcome!